Kerbalism/Kerbalism/README.md

   - Report it on [Github issues] (preferred) or in the [KSP forums thread] (we don't go there often).

 - You want to **contribute** or add support for your mod ?
-  - Check the technical guide on the wiki
+  - Check the technical guide in the [Documentation]
   - Pull requests are welcome, especially for mod support configs.
 For code contributions, it is recommended to talk to us on [Discord] before engaging anything.
   - Read the [contributing] documentation
   - To build the plugin from the source code, see [CONTRIBUTING.md](CONTRIBUTING.md#setup-guide)
+  - To preview docs locally: `pip install -r requirements.txt` then `mkdocs serve`

 ## Disclaimer and license